 This bee is the goal for all spellers.
 Before you head to the National Bee, we recommend that you download our free annual newsletter, After a Spell and read the Round-by-Round report of the last spelling bee in Washington so you better understand where the words in each round come from and how Hexco products fared.

-First, make sure you have learned, or continue to master the Spell It list and then, make sure you learn the off-list words on the list provided by Scripps' to spellers attending the National Bee, which contains approximately 400 additional words from Regional or State bees.
+First, make sure you have learned, or continue to master the new list provided by Scripps, Words of the Champions, and then make sure you learn the off-list words on the list provided by Scripps to spellers attending the National Bee, which contains approximately 400 additional words from Regional or State bees.
 This list should be given to you after the last regional bee which occurs at the end of March.
-NOTE: In 2017, the National Bee did not use words from the Spell It list at the National level, instead they used the list of provided words added to spellers accounts in March or April.
+NOTE: In 2017, the National Bee did not use words from the formerly used Spell It list at the National level, instead they used the list of provided words added to spellers accounts in March or April.
 However they did use the Spell It list in past years, so we do recommend that spellers do know these basic words which have been on the study list for over 10 years (just in case!).
 Also know the definitions on any given list!